Gene-editing: Panel approval ushers in new era

 “By contrast, germline interventions would be aimed at altering a genome in a way that would affect not only the resulting child but potentially some of the child’s descendants as well.”

 On the one hand, this type of research and its therapeutic applications could treat or prevent genetic diseases or disabilities.
-In Huntington’s disease, which is a genetic and hereditary disease, a person’s brain cells begin to die, leaving them unable to control their body.
-Babies with Tay-Sachs disease, another inherited genetic disorder, begin to show the signs of neurological damage at seven months, and they seldom live longer than four years.
+In Huntington’s Disease which is a genetic and hereditary dis-ease, a person’s brain cells begin to die leading to them being unable to control their body.
+Babies with Tay-Sachs Disease, another inherited genetic dis-order, begin to show the signs of neurological damage at seven months, and they seldom live longer than four years.

 Germline editing could offer a future in which parents could correct for these genetic conditions.

 On the other hand, there are fears that it could be used to enhance traits in offspring and give rise to an era of “designer babies”.